Nanakshahi bricks

-Nanakshahi bricks (ਨਾਨਕਸ਼ਾਹੀ ਇੱਟ; meaning "belonging to the reign of Guru Nanak"), also known as Lakhuri bricks, were decorative bricks used for structural walls during the Mughal era.
+Nanakshahi bricks (ਨਾਨਕਸ਼ਾਹੀ ਇੱਟ, Nānakaśāhī iṭa; meaning "belonging to the reign of Guru Nanak") were decorative bricks used for structural walls during the Mughal era and Sikh period.
 (Note: 'Nanakshahi' is alternatively spelt with a space as 'Nanak Shahi'.)
+They are thin, flat, and rectangular burnt clay bricks.
 They were employed for constructing historical Sikh architecture, such as at the Golden Temple complex.
+They consisted of clay brick and mortar, being flat clay brick masonry with lime surkhi mortar.
 The British colonists also made use of the bricks in Punjab.
+They are notable for their strength and longevity.
+Most of them date from the 16th–19th centuries.